ResidentMario/subway-explorer-api/README.md

 You must have the [AWS CLI](https://aws.amazon.com/cli/) installed (and [configured with your credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)) to run this script.

+Note that the scripts and instructions in this section up to here are AWS specific.
+Any other cloud provider you prefer will do the job, but you will need to write your own pipeline, using this existing one as a template.

 Then, the `compile-gtfs-feed-to-db.py` script writes that data to a historified database:

     python compile-logbooks-to-db.py ~/Desktop/subway-explorer-datastore/ '2018-01-18T00:00' '2018-01-18T12:00' .